whollysmoke9232-hue/grace-in-the-margins/src/devotionals/seek-his-face.md

 excerpt: God desires to be desired—not for what He can give, but for who He is.
 Psalm 127 reminds us that striving without Him is empty, but seeking Him brings rest and blessing.
 ---

-## 📖 Key Scripture
+## Key Scripture

-> _“Unless the Lord builds the house, the builders labor in vain.
+_“Unless the Lord builds the house, the builders labor in_ _vain._
-> Unless the Lord watches over the city, the guards stand watch in vain.
-> In vain you rise early and stay up late, toiling for food to eat—
-> for He grants sleep to those He loves.”_
+_Unless the Lord watches over the city, the guards stand_ watch in vain.\* _In vain you rise early and stay up late, toiling for food_ _to eat—_ _for He grants sleep to those He loves.”_
-> —Psalm 127:1–2
+_—Psalm 127:1–2_

 ---

-## ✨ Devotional: Seek His Face, Not Just His Hand
+## Devotional: Seek His Face, Not Just His Hand

 God desires to be desired.
 Not for what He can give, but for who He is.